Bernard-Dugas/r.diag/README.md

  well, the Vgrid Descriptors package used in the GEM v4+ model also has to be available.
 Furthermore, to generate the two cdf2xxx executables, the old NetCDF v3.6 and UdUnits v1.2 library packages also have to available.
+Most of the code available here is written in FORTRAN.

- The Linux version of the toolkit also uses the DDFUN90 package as produced by  David H. Bailey of the NERSC, Lawrence Berkeley Lab.
+ Some versions of the toolkit may also use the DDFUN90 package as produced by  David H. Bailey of the NERSC, Lawrence Berkeley Lab.
  The 2005-03-11 version of this package is included here.
+This is the case for the PGI versions as these compilers (at least as of their version 14xx) do not provide for quad-precision real arithmetic.
+ On the other hand, since the Intel, AIX/xlf and GFORTRAN compilers do support this, version generated with them will not require the DDFUN90 package.
+The file src/lssub/gaussg.F90 may need to be modified according to your environment's specifications.

  R.DIAG is copyrighted (C) 1990-2010 by the "Division de Recherche en Prevision Numerique" of Environment Canada.
 This code is free